Back to all blogs

 Built Bazel from source, with Bazel's remote cache enabled on the cached run.
 Both sides matched on paper:

-For the cached run, Bazel's --remote_cache pointed at Avrea's co-located cache, populated on a prior warm-up run and then read from.
-The GitHub Actions side didn't have a remote cache hooked up on either run.
-That's Bazel's default out of the box, and what most teams are actually running with.
+For the cached run, Bazel's pointed at Avrea's co-located cache, populated on a prior warm-up run and then read from.
+On the GitHub side there's no comparable cache built in.

 Results

 Without caching, Avrea comes out 2.6x faster.
-With Bazel's remote cache pointed at Avrea's cache layer, a warm build finishes in 56 seconds.
-On the GitHub side there's no comparable cache in this test.
+With Bazel's remote cache pointed at Avrea's Bazel remote cache endpoint, a warm build finishes in 56 seconds.

 Why it's faster